Vault Health Reports

 Exposed Passwords Report

-The report uses a trusted web service to search the first 5 digits of the hash of all your passwords in a database of known leaked passwords.
+This report uses a trusted web service to search the first 5 digits of the hash of all your passwords in a database of known leaked passwords.
 The returned matching list of hashes is then locally compared with the full hash of your passwords.
 That comparison is only done locally to preserve your k-anonymity.

-And even tough this report’s result may not mean your individual account has been compromised, just that you are using a password that has been found in these databases of exposed passwords, you should avoid using leaked and non-unique passwords.
+If the report was performed with your actual passwords, it doesn’t matter if they were exposed or not, you would be voluntarily leaking it to the service.
+This report’s result may not mean your individual account has been compromised, rather that you are using a password that has been found in these databases of exposed passwords, however you should avoid using leaked and non-unique passwords.

 Reused Passwords Report